 CES: What kind of work have you done at Adaptive Biotechnologies and what do you like about the organization?

-Ned: In 2016, I started on Adaptive’s clinical services team (through the same ’13 alum as Spectrum!) working on their new product clonoSEQ, which is our tool to measure minimal residual disease (MRD) in lymphoid malignancies.
+In 2016, I started on Adaptive’s clinical services team (through the same ’13 alum as Spectrum!) working on their new tool to measure minimal residual disease (MRD) in lymphoid malignancies.
 This role primarily included working with physicians and nurses who were using our technology to monitor disease in their patients.
 Because the product was relatively new, our team was instrumental in generating the initial procedure for sample requirements, test ordering and building the operations behind sample logistics.

 In 2017, I had the opportunity to switch to a similar position with greater focus on Adaptive’s infectious disease projects.
 Since then, I have continued to manage these projects as they grow, as well as our academic collaborations.
 I also work on contracting and sample logistics for our pharmaceutical partners collaborating with an excellent internal team.